-The table below provides information on these laws.
+The table below provides information on the overdose Good Samaritan law in each state as of March 15, 2023.
 Each column displays whether the law in each state provides protection from arrest, charge, and prosecution for both controlled substance possession and paraphernalia possession.
 They then display whether the law provides protection from protective or restraining orders, probation or parole violations, and other crimes.
-Finally, the columns display whether the law provides that reporting an overdose can be a mitigating factor in sentencing for crimes for which immunity is not provided and whether the law provides other protections, such as from civil asset forfeiture.8
+Finally, the columns display whether the law provides that reporting an overdose can be a mitigating factor in sentencing for crimes for which immunity is not provided and whether the law provides other protections, such as from civil asset forfeiture.